ie3-institute/simona/docs/readthedocs/developersguide.md

       - Are all necessary files there?
       - Is the deployment valid?
    3. If so, publish.
 Else, choose 'drop'.
-9. Final steps at Github
+9. Final steps at GitHub
    1. Create a new Tags and create the Release also there
-      1. Hint: Intellij -> Git -> Select 'Main-Branch' -> Choose commit
+      1. Hint: IntelliJ -> Git -> Select 'Main-Branch' -> Choose commit
-      2. Push Tags to Github
+      2. Push Tags to GitHub
    2. Create a new release with the new tag version and the change description (Copy from changelog and adapt accordingly if necessary)
    3. Increment MinorVersion of dev branch
       - Adapt `version.properties` by using gradle task `./gradlew incrementMinor`